- Are at higher risk of severe illness from COVID-19 as defined by the Ministry of Health.

 - Have significant mental health issues that may be exacerbated by COVID-19 or COVID-19 alert level requirements.

-This provision is available to all students enrolled in 2021 who may qualify.
+This provision is available to all students enrolled in 2022 who may qualify.
 Applications to study remotely for one or more of the reasons above must be supported by written evidence from a medical practitioner or mental health professional.
-The written evidence must specify at what alert levels the student should not be on campus.

 Tests and examinations

-- Students supported to be studying off-campus should sit a time-limited, online version of course tests and examinations.
-Where that is not possible alternative assessment arrangements should be made.
+- Students supported to be studying off-campus should sit a time-limited, online version of course mid-semester tests.
+In 2022, final exams will be conducted as non-invigilated, online, time-limited exams.
+Where courses meet the criteria for invigilated exams, alternative assessment arrangements should be made.

 - Students sitting an online version of a test or examination must have access to a suitable computer and reliable internet connection.
 Note: Students may request devices through the Student IT Equity Initiative.

 - A student who provides the appropriate medical evidence may remain off-campus and sit time-limited, online versions of tests and examinations until such time as the higher-risk status is no longer required and their record is updated by Te Papa Manaaki | Campus Care.